cvexa/LaravelPackage/README.md

 will appear after every search to show time consumed doing the search, and listing the results if any<br/>
 with the path to file where match is found<br/>

+<b>Searching will be performed also on all subfolders, provided by custom paths</b>
 ## Running the tests

 ```